rkristelijn/nestjs/README.md

 Why?
 I'm used to using mongoose as an ORM

 I used `@nestjs/mongoose` using [this](https://medium.com/javascript-in-plain-english/a-crash-course-in-nestjs-cccfc0090a16) tutorial.
-Using [this commit](https://github.com/rkristelijn/nestjs/commit/b6b197b46dc493648a61aa317d2940f51f5d1311) you can get it up and running, but this readme is now outdated.
+Using [this commit](https://github.com/rkristelijn/nestjs/commit/b6b197b46dc493648a61aa317d2940f51f5d1311) you can get it up and running.
+I've updated this Readme.

 ## Adding Products Interface and Schema